1788 Massachusetts Senate election

-Elections to the Massachusetts Senate were held during 1788 to elect 40 State Senators.
+Elections to the Massachusetts Senate were held in 1788 to elect 40 State Senators.
 Candidates were elected at the county level, with some counties electing multiple Senators.

 For election, a candidate needed the support of a majority of those voting.
-If a seat remained vacant because no candidate received such majority, the Massachusetts General Court was empowered to fill it by a majority vote of its members.
+If a seat remained vacant because no candidate received such a majority, the Massachusetts General Court was empowered to fill it by a majority vote of its members.

 Apportionment

 The apportionment of seats by population was as follows: